The First Book Grant (FBG) for Research on Minoritized Christian Communities in North America

 What is the Selection process for First Book Grants?

-The Louisville Institute appoints a selection committee to review proposals and award First Book Grants for Scholars of Color.
+The Louisville Institute appoints a selection committee to review proposals and award First Book Grants.
 The selection committee meets about 8 weeks after the application due date.
-In recent years, we have averaged 20 applications and this year we will award 3 grants.
+In 2027, we will award 3 First Book Grants.
+Previously, we have typically received approximately 20 applications each cycle.
+However, we received over 70 in 2026 for this highly competitive award.
 All applicants are notified by email as soon as possible after the selection process.
-Awards will be announced publicly in April 2025.
+Awards will be announced publicly in April 2027.

 Additional Eligibility Information for all Grants & Fellowships